-As at 31st December 2021 and 2020, share premiums are represented by 8,796 thousand euros, corresponding to the amount paid by shareholders in the increase of capital of previous years.
+As at 31st December 2022 and 2021, the share premiums are represented by 8,796 thousand euros, corresponding to the amount paid by shareholders in the capital increases of previous years.

 Other equity instruments

 During October 2010 the Group issued perpetual subordinated bonds with conditioned interest in the overall amount of 50 million euros.
 These bonds have a noncumulative conditioned interest, payable only if and when declared by the Board of Directors.